pengowray/VaraHuffmanNet/README.md

 * There is no documentation on which versions of VARA the huffman message format is compatible with.
 * The VB6 code does not run easily on modern systems.
 * Unlike modern VB.NET, the IDE, compiler and runtime environments for VB6 are not free or open source.
-* Partial decoding (streaming) of Huffman Encoded messages cannot be supported: The entire Huffman encoded message must be received before any of it can be practically decoded (because Huffman Table 2, needed to decode the message, comes at the end, after the encoded message)

 To investigate still: